loppy1243/cmse401-git/homework/HW1/julia/README.md

 ```

 # Improvements
-This code could possibly be sped up with parallelism; specifically, the the updates to the
+This code could possibly be sped up with parallelism; specifically, the updates to the
 position and its derivatives could be done in chunks on separate cores (for large position
 sample size).